Joan Donoghue: International Court of Justice

 Donoghue was elected to the ICJ on September 9, 2010, to fill the place left vacant by the resignation of Thomas Buergenthal.
 Pursuant to the Statute of the International Court of Justice, Donoghue completed the remainder of the nine-year term for which Buergenthal had been elected, which expired on February 5, 2015.

 Donoghue's name had been the only nomination for this ICJ vacancy received by the secretary-general within the specified time.
 In the General Assembly, Donoghue received 159 votes out of 167 valid ballots with 8 abstentions.
 In the Security Council, she received all 15 votes.
 Donoghue was sworn in as a member of the ICJ on September 13, 2010.

 Donoghue was only the fourth woman elected to be a member of the court since 1945.
-Of the court's 15 members, three are now female (the others are Xue Hanqin and Julia Sebutinde).
+Of the court's 15 members, four are now female (the others are Xue Hanqin, Julia Sebutinde, and Hilary Charlesworth).

-In 2014, Donoghue was nominated for a second term on the ICJ by the U.S. National Group of the Permanent Court of Arbitration (The Hague), and was easily re-elected with 156 votes in the first round of voting at the International Court of Justice judges election, 2014.
+In 2014, Donoghue was nominated for a second term on the ICJ by the U.S. National Group of the Permanent Court of Arbitration (The Hague), and was re-elected with 156 votes in the first round of voting at the International Court of Justice judges election, 2014.

 As an ICJ judge, she issued a dissenting opinion in the case Legal Consequences of the Separation of the Chagos Archipelago from Mauritius in 1965, in which the ICJ issued an advisory opinion in 2017 on the Chagos Archipelago sovereignty dispute between the United Kingdom and Mauritius in response to a request from the United Nations General Assembly.
-The Court deemed the United Kingdom's separation of the Chagos Islands from the rest of Mauritius in 1965, leading to the expulsion of the Chagossians when both were colonial territories, to be unlawful.
+The court deemed the United Kingdom's separation of the Chagos Islands from the rest of Mauritius in 1965, leading to the expulsion of the Chagossians when both were colonial territories, to be unlawful.
 Judge Donoghue dissented from the majority opinion, reasoning that:I consider that the Advisory Opinion has the effect of circumventing the absence of United Kingdom consent to judicial settlement of the bilateral dispute between the United Kingdom and Mauritius regarding sovereignty over the Chagos Archipelago and thus undermines the integrity of the Court’s judicial function.
 For this reason, I believe that the Court should have exercised its discretion to decline to give the Advisory Opinion.Bowcott, Owen (25 February 2019).
 "UN court rejects UK's claim of sovereignty over Chagos Islands".
 The Guardian.
 Retrieved 26 February 2019.Donoghue was elected 26th president of the court on February 8, 2021, succeeding Abdulqawi Yusuf, for a term of three years.
 She is the second woman to hold the post (alongside Rosalyn Higgins) and third American (alongside Stephen Schwebel and Green Hackworth).

+On January 26, 2024, Donoghue delivered an interim ruling on South Africa v.
+Israel on behalf of the ICJ.
+On February 4, Nawaf Salam was elected as her successor for President of the ICJ.